Kenton Duty: Personal life

 In 2010, Duty lived in Los Angeles with his parents and two younger twin sisters.
 Duty loves animals and dreamed of becoming a veterinarian before beginning his acting career.
-He has had a pet guinea pig named "Peanut", and has a horse named "Prince" that he keeps on his grandmother's property in Texas.
+He has had a pet guinea pig named Peanut, and has a horse named Prince that he keeps on his grandmother's property in Texas.
 Duty's hobbies include baking, cooking, spending time with his friends, and horseback riding.
 He also enjoys singing, playing guitar and songwriting.
-Before beginning work on the TV series Shake It Up!, Duty played guitar and sang in the band KGMC Gigmasters with Braeden Lemasters and fellow Lost co-star Dylan Minnette.
+Before beginning work on the TV series Shake It Up!, Duty played guitar and sang in the band KGMC Gigmasters with Braeden Lemasters and Lost co-star Dylan Minnette.
 Having no dance experience prior to his role on Shake It Up, Duty began taking private lessons in his free time to develop his dance skills.

 When he isn't working, Duty involves himself with charitable causes including the Disney's Friends for Change initiative, which benefits environmental charities through the Disney Worldwide Conservation Fund, the Starlight Children's Foundation, which is dedicated to improving the quality of life for children with chronic and life-threatening medical conditions, UCLA Mattel Children's Hospital, which is dedicated to researching and treating pediatric diseases, the Cystic Fibrosis Foundation, which is dedicated to improving the quality of life for those living with cystic fibrosis, and St. Jude Children's Hospital, which is dedicated to providing treatment to children with cancer and other catastrophic illnesses.
 He is also involved with the Food Allergy and Anaphylaxis Network (FAAN).
 FAAN is a non-profit organization that provides information, programs and resources about food allergies and anaphylaxis.

 In addition to his charity work, Duty has been an outspoken voice against school bullying.
 In May 2011, he was named one of Dream Magazines "Top 16 Under 16" and, when asked about the problem of bullying and cyber-bullying, Duty told the magazine - "You know, I have been bullied.
 It is always an awkward and difficult situation to be in.
 A couple of things to try when being bullied is to avoid the bully as much as possible, try using humor against the bully, have a sense of confidence...
 Hold your head up and look everyone in the eyes."

-On July 1, 2019, he married his long time girlfriend, director and filmmaker, Mosley Agin.
+On July 1, 2019, he married his long time girlfriend, director and filmmaker Mosley Agin.
 In September 2023, his wife revealed that they had a private wedding ceremony on September 28, 2019, over two months after they legally married.